mirko-pagliai/cakephp-database-backup/docs/Migration from version 2.md

 ### Other configuration values

-First of all, the `DatabaseBackup.chmod` and `DatabaseBackup.target` configuration values are no more.
+First of all, the `DatabaseBackup.chmod` and `DatabaseBackup.target` configuration values no longer exist.

 For chmods of exported backups, you can implement this yourself in your code, if you need to.